 (1) Church Council shall elect one or more persons from among its own ranks, who shall sign all documents and certificates, as well as undertake all legal actions in terms of Section 70.

-(2) As a rule, the Bishop or his Deputy together with the Treasurer or his deputy has signing powers for the duration of their term of office.
+(2) As a rule, the Bishop or his deputy together with the treasurer or his deputy has signing powers for the duration of their term of office.
 In exceptional cases Church Council may authorise one or more persons, who are not members of Church Council, to perform certain legal acts.

 (3) Immovable property shall be registered in the name of: